mbaytas/MAVA337Labs/1_Java_Essentials/README.md

 - Go to the *WeightedCar.java* file in this repository.
 Create a new class inside your BlueJ project called `WeightedCar`.
 Copy & paste the code in the *WeightedCar.java* file into your new class.
 - Try to compile the `WeightedCar` class.
 Notice that there are a number of mistakes in the code that cause the compiler to fail.
 - Find the mistakes in the code and fix them to achieve the functionality that campus security requires.
 Notice that the `maxWeight` variable is not set during instantiation, and it does not have a setter method.
 Rather, this variable is calculated from `regWeight`.
-- Remember to fix the documentation for the `calculateTotalWeight()` method.
+- Remember to fix the documentation for the `calculateMaxWeight()` method.
+- Go back to the main BlueJ window.
+Instantiate a new 'WeightedCar' object called 'weightedCar'.
+Make sure the maximum weight is being calculated correctly.

 ## (Bonus Material)